alisw/alibuild/troubleshooting.markdown

     System package boost cannot be used.
 Building our own copy.
     We will build packages in the following order: defaults-release AliEn-CAs GMP UUID gSOAP ApMon-CPP GEANT4 boost MPFR MonALISA-gSOAP-client cgal XRootD fastjet xalienfs AliEn-Runtime ROOT vgm GEANT3 GEANT4_VMC AliRoot

-If you have a system package which you think should be used but it's not, you can run `aliDoctor` to try to understand why that was the case (or you can open a bug report with its output and we will look at it.
+If you have a system package which you think should be used but it's not, you can run `aliDoctor <package-name>` to try to understand why that was the case (or you can open a bug report with its output and we will look at it).

 ### What is PIP ?
 How do I install it?